A Theory of Consciousness from a Materialistic Point of View

 In this time of observation, they are building memories and making associations that afford salience.

 When they cry, a person comes and takes care of them.
 In examining that memory, they associate crying with getting their needs met.
-When the same individuals come, time and again, to take care of those needs, they associate that person with safety and getting their needs met.
+When the same individuals come, time and again, to take care of those needs, babies associate that person with safety and getting their needs met.

 As children grow and experience more, their salience is guided not only by the things they do, but by what we teach them.